Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Abstract

 \section{Abstract}

-High-dimensional autocovariance matrices play an important role in dimension reduction for high-dimensional time series.
-In this article, we establish the central limit theorem (CLT) for spiked eigenvalues of high-dimensional sample autocovariance matrices, which are developed under general conditions.
-The spiked eigenvalues are allowed to go to infinity in a flexible way without restrictions in divergence order.
-Moreover, the number of spiked eigenvalues and the time lag of the autocovariance matrix under this study could be either fixed or tending to infinity when the dimension $p$ and the time length $T$ go to infinity together.
+We establish the central limit theorem (CLT) for spiked eigenvalues of high-dimensional sample autocovariance matrices under general conditions: (1) the spiked eigenvalues are allowed to go to infinity without restrictions in divergence order; (2) the number of spiked eigenvalues and the time lag of the autocovariance matrix could be either fixed or tending to infinity.
 As a further statistical application, a novel autocovariance test is proposed to detect the equivalence of spiked eigenvalues for two high-dimensional time series.
-Various simulation studies are illustrated to justify the theoretical findings.
-Furthermore, a hierarchical clustering approach based on the autocovariance test is constructed and applied to clustering mortality data from multiple countries.
+Simulation studies are illustrated to justify the theoretical findings.
+Lastly, a hierarchical clustering approach is constructed to clustering mortality data from multiple countries.

 {\it Keywords: high dimensional sample autocovariance matrices; spiked eigenvalues; central limit theorem; autocovariance test; hierarchical clustering}